datalad-handbook/book/docs/usecases/RStudio_user.rst

 ^^^^^^^^^^

 Max follows the handbook and installs DataLad on his computer.
+He already has SSH keys installed, as he was using it to work with Git repositories before (if you do not know SSH refers to the handbood section on installation or the [Rstudio tutorial](https://support.posit.co/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) ).
 Max first want to clone the repository on their computer, they use the Rstudio `create a new project` function using the SSH address of the parent repository.

 .. figure:: ../artwork/src/rstudio/Rstudio-create.png
    :scale: 80 %
-   :alt: screenshot of Rstudio new project creation.
+   :alt: screenshots patchwork of Rstudio new project creation.

-   Figures of several screenshot demonstrating the creation of new projects on Rstudio
+   Figures of several screenshots demonstrating the creation of new projects on Rstudio.

 Max can't see submodules content and comes to Bobby.